-Preparation Evening: During this 90 min session, we discuss the role of a Christian parent, the importance of Baptism and the part that the Catholic community plays in the faith formation of your child.
+Preparation Session: During this session, we discuss the role of a Christian parent, the importance of Baptism and the part that the Catholic community plays in the faith formation of your child.
 It is desirable that both parents attend and where possible the Godparents.
 We acknowledge that there are parents who are of different faiths; we support you as you help your child and we again encourage you to attend with your partner.

-Where and When: The baptism preparation sessions are held once a month: on the last Monday of the calendar month at 6.00pm.
-Sessions are held in St Brigid’s meeting room.
-Bookings are required.
+Where and When: The baptism preparation sessions are held once a month:

 Presentation & Welcome: Parents, before the day of baptism, you are invited to present your child during Mass to the faith community as a candidate for baptism.
 It is at this special ceremony that the Parish Community of St Brigid’s will welcome and pray for your child as the day of Baptism draws near.
 We ask you to inform us of your choice at your time of meeting with the baptism co-ordinator.

 Baptism: A booking for baptism will be confirmed with you by the coordinator once all forms have been submitted and the enrolment has been finalised.

 Baptism within Mass: Baptism is available within any of the weekend masses.
 Please contact the coordinator to discuss this option.